 Custom Artificial Teeth

-Once your jawbone is strong enough to support using your new tooth impressions from your mouth and remaining teeth will be used to create a custom realistic looking artificial tooth.
-You will be able to choose from a removable or fixed tooth.
+New artificial teeth will be created using impressions from your remaining teeth.
+Once your jawbone is strong enough to support the new teeth, they will be placed on the abutment.
+You will be able to choose from a removable or fixed tooth/teeth.